 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-15(f) of the Exchange Act.
 Our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
+On July 8, 2019, we completed our acquisition of Advantor.
+We are in the process of integrating Advantor's financial reporting processes and procedures and internal controls.
+In the course of integrating Advantor's financial reporting processes and procedures with ours, we may implement changes to financial reporting processes and procedures and internal controls over financial reporting and will disclose any such changes, if material, as required by the rules of the SEC.
+Management intends to complete its assessment of the effectiveness of internal controls over financial reporting for the acquired business within one year of the date of the acquisition.
+As permitted by the SEC, we have excluded Advantor from our assessment of and conclusion on the effectiveness of the Company's internal control over financial reporting.

-Based on this evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2018.
+Based on this evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2019.
 Management reviewed the results of its assessment with our Audit Committee.

-The effectiveness of the Company's internal control over financial reporting as of December 31, 2018 was audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report included herein.
+The effectiveness of the Company's internal control over financial reporting as of December 31, 2019 was audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report included herein.